Guy Alitto: Career

 His first book (published by University of California Press in 1979), The Last Confucian: Liang Shu-ming and the Chinese Dilemma of Modernity, won the John K. Fairbank Prize.
 In it, Alitto studies Liang as a forward looking Confucian who put his thought into action.
 Liang, along with James Yen and Tao Xingzhi, was a leader in the Rural Reconstruction Movement of the 1920s and 1930s.
 His Rural Reconstruction project in Zouping County, Shandong, drew national attention but was destroyed in the Japanese Invasion of 1937.
 The Yale historian Jonathan Spence wrote in the New York Times "Sunday Book Review" that it was an "engrossing study" in which Liang was "lucky to have found a biographer who takes him seriously."

 Alitto was one of the first foreign academicians allowed into rural China and observed Zouping between 1987 and 1991.
 He continued visiting the area throughout the 80s and 90s, and it is reported in China Daily that the academic became a regular figure in the area.

 Influence in China

 Alitto is best known in China for revitalizing scholarship into Liang Shuming with his The Last Confucian.
 Before this book, Liang had been "consigned to the dustbin of history."
 Alitto was widely popularized in the China Central TV episode The Last Confucian and Me.

 Alitto is often cited in Chinese national media sources.
-Examples include Alitto's support of Chinese jurisdiction in the Senkaku Islands dispute, his statement that the Falungong "represents more of a rupture than a continuity with Chinese religious traditions," or his interest in rural areas of China.
+Examples include Alitto's support of Chinese jurisdiction in the Senkaku Islands dispute, his statement that the Falun Gong "represents more of a rupture than a continuity with Chinese religious traditions," or his interest in rural areas of China.